cvmigero/flexurba/README.md

 install.packages("devtools")
 ```

-Afterward, the `flexurba` package can be installed as follows:
+Afterwards, the `flexurba` package can be installed as follows:

 ``` r
 devtools::install_github("cvmigero/flexurba")